Use Cases

 Patterns of data product nightmares

 It took roughly 45 to 60 days to calibrate the gaps between the expectation and the reality.
 We had a ton of data.
 The state of the data and the platform were a hot mess.
-Amazon was loving our architectural patterns and data pipelines since they made over $1.5 for every $1 we made!
+Amazon was loving our architectural patterns and dataflows since they made over $1.5 for every $1 we made!
 Every time we onboarded an ideal customer, we needed to calculate how much it would cost us to serve them, which is an excellent muscle to develop.

 The customers needed the data at a relevant and specific frequency.
 Beyond a handful of instant alerts, the pattern for checking the data was not real time.
 However, the customers were expecting fresh data and not looking to wait for hours to see the results of their search.